 Alan Kirkland: Anyone Would anyone like to take that?

-Panellist: I guess if there's a cost associated, it's going to be picked up somewhere.
+DF? : I guess if there's a cost associated, it's going to be picked up somewhere.
 My view is that there's - you can see a very powerful argument to say that that's a way to drive consumer uptake.
 That's a very powerful way to drive digital service delivery.
 I guess if you're saying to network owners "You've got to deliver this stuff at no cost," and they've got a wholesale cost to a provider, then there's an issue you've got to balance.
 Maybe as part of the government agency that wants to supply the content - the Department of Education or health services or others - to fund the cost of the bandwidth and actually put it into a pool that's used for unmetered social-good content.
 I think there are ways around it, but you can't get it for free and expect the telco industry to pay for it.

-Just quickly, we're doing some work at the moment on the economics of open government data, which has shown that there's really strong welfare gains from raw data being made available at zero, or an incremental costs, and it's really beholden on government to stay away from too much value-add, because governments don't do a very good job of that.
+NMcC: Just quickly, we're doing some work at the moment on the economics of open government data, which has shown that there's really strong welfare gains from raw data being made available at zero, or an incremental costs, and it's really beholden on government to stay away from too much value-add, because governments don't do a very good job of that.
 Your point about having that sort of information readily available...

 Given a lot of that information is basically developed by government already, so there's large sunk costs around it - the incremental costs to government in terms of its provision may be quite small - there's obviously issues we need to deal with in terms of interactions between government and the sorts of services you're talking about, but on a basic level, I think there's plenty of potential there.